 Such an impactful technology has also had economic benefits.
 These are discussed in a wonderful book called Trillions by Peter Lucas et al.

-Since its introduction in 2013, docker has facilitied the rapid growth of cloud computing, supported the creation of new software fields (e.g., DevOps), and helped establish the software-as-a-service business model.
+Since its introduction in 2013, docker has facilitated the rapid growth of cloud computing, supported the creation of new software fields (e.g., DevOps), and helped establish the software-as-a-service business model.
 For more history, see here.

 Since the technology is now well established, new cohorts of developers are entering the workforce every year without experiencing “life-before-docker” and, in my experience, the best ones ask “how exactly does this magical black box work?”.